paidiver/annotations-api/README.md

 * Dependencies are defined in `pyproject.toml`
 * Locked versions live in `uv.lock`
 * Development tools (linting, formatting, testing) are installed via dependency groups

+### Database Schema

+For a detailed information about the database, take a look at the [database docs](https://paidiver.github.io/annotations-api/database), which is an auto-generated database documentation using SchemaSpy.

 ### Deployment